 “An heirloom.”
 I did not want to indulge any further.

 “Six Ancient Dragon Gold coins are equivalent to three gold coins for one gold coin in our currency.
 Two would have been efficient enough as it is, though I did not expect you to even have any gold in the first place.”
 Duke Hon placed the gold back on the table.
 “I’m surprised that you did not know this.”
 He scratched his beard, wondering what I was thinking.

 “You may stay here for two years.”

 That was an unexpected outcome that I did not foresee.
-It made me realize that I was eating something really expensive for my own health and I had a huge horde of them back in the castle.
-What was more surprising was that he did not cheat me out of my money nor did I sense a hint of greed from him.
-I felt like this whole time it was more of a test to see if I was eligible to stay or not.
+It made me realize that I was eating something costly for my own health, and I had a massive horde of gold back in the castle.
+What was more surprising was that Duke Hon did not cheat me out of my money, nor did I sense a hint of greed from him.
+I felt like this whole time.
+It was more of a test to see if I was eligible to stay or not.

 “I look forward to your stay.
-Phil take her to the extra room next to yours.
+Phil takes her to the extra room next to yours.
 She is in your care from now on.”

 We both left the room and made our way to the room that Duke Hon had specified.